 The Girls Refuge receives most of its funding from NSW Family and Community Services and the generous and ongoing support of community organisations, businesses and individuals cover the costs that aren’t met by government funding.

 The Girls Refuge is managed by the General Manager and the Management Committee.
-A new General Manager is currently been recruited.
-The chairperson is Roxanne McMurray.
+The new General Manager is Yvette Evans and the chairperson is Melinda Hunt.